Professor Rebecca Earley

 Trained as a printed textile designer (BA Hons, Loughborough, 1992) and fashion print designer (MA, Central Saint Martins, 1994), Becky is now a design researcher at University of the Arts London.
 She divides her working life between Chelsea College of Arts where she is Co-Director of Centre for Circular Design (CCD) and Sweden where she is key part of the research consortium work for MISTRA Future Fashion and the EU Horizon 2020 project, Trash-2-Cash.

 Becky set up her B.Earley studio in 1995 with support from the Prince's Trust, Arts Council and the Crafts Council.
 Her 1999 low-impact, exhaust printed recycled PET fleece textiles received two nominations for the Oxo Peugeot Design Awards.
 Her creative textile and fashion work has been widely exhibited over the last twenty years - her prints and garments are collected by museums across the globe including MFIT in New York and the V&A and Crafts Council in London.

 Becky's approach is practice-led research which encompasses making materials and prototypes, exhibition curation and writing.
 She is a skilled workshop facilitator and communicator, specialising in the translation of cross disciplinary design-led research into commercial contexts for sustainable fashion textiles.
 Becky particularly enjoys the challenge of educating and inspiring all kinds of audiences into more sustainable choices and actions towards a circular future.
-She is currently a judge for the Global Change Award, (H&M Foundation) and was previously nominated herself for the prestigious Morgan Stanley Great Britain Award in 2006, for her contribution to the field of sustainable fashion textiles (Creative Industries category).
+She was a judge for the Global Change Award, (H&M Foundation, 2015-8) and was previously nominated herself for the prestigious Morgan Stanley Great Britain Award in 2006, for her contribution to the field of sustainable fashion textiles (Creative Industries category).

 Please contact Becky for information about her client list.